 Yes, no matter when you hike, you need permits for the Inca Trail. (the trail is closed every February for maintenance) I suppose you could be asking if it's possible to show up in Cusco and find places on the Inca Trail last minute?
 It is feasible at certain times of year, but not probable.
 Usually the permits sell out in advance.
 You cannot buy the permits yourself.
 You have to "buy a hike" from an operator who gets the permits for you.
 You must provide valid passport to get a permit.
 You have to show that passport at the checkpoint to enter the trail.

 I found that chances of getting on one of the less well known routes without booking in advance were pretty good, but if you want to do the actual inca trail, the permits can be booked out a couple of months in advance.
-I would recommend booking it at the same time you buy your airline tickets. over 4 years ago
+I would recommend booking it at the same time you buy your airline tickets. about 5 years ago